 The Social worker later told me the boy was with Steve; today was Friday; therefore, tomorrow was Saturday, and they would have tea and toast in the morning and talk about football.
 All was well in their world.

-The familiarity of ‘tea, toast, and a chat on a Saturday‘ is important for some children, and it is a ‘big’ thing for them, and when you ‘know’, the ‘big’ things don’t seem that ‘big’ after all!
+The familiarity of ‘tea, toast, and a chat on a Saturday‘ is vital for some children, and it is a ‘big’ thing for them, and when you ‘know’, the ‘big’ things don’t seem that ‘big’ after all!

 ‘My mum shouted at me; it’s not fair!’